-NOTE 5 - CONTRACT ADVANCE
+NOTE 6 - CONTRACT ADVANCE

-The contract advance balance of \$62,939,741 represents fund advances from DDS to the Center at the beginning of each fiscal year to provide interest-free working capital, DDS uses its discretion in determining the balance on a month-to-month basis.
-If DDS so chooses, the advance may be paid by off-setting claim reimbursements partially or in full,
+The contract advance balance of \$101,347,389 represents fund advances from DDS to the Center at the beginning of each fiscal year to provide interest-free working capital.
+DDS uses its discretion in determining the balance on a month-to-month basis.
+If DDS so chooses, the advance may be paid by off-setting claim reimbursements partially or in full.

-NOTE 6 - LEASE COMMITMENTS
+NOTE 7 - LEASE COMMITMENTS

-The Center leases office space in Campbell, Salinas, Gilroy, and Watsonville, California, and also leases various equipment.
+The Center leases office space in San Jose, Salinas, and Watsonville, California, and also leases various equipment.
+In September 2017, the Center relocated from its Campbell and Gilroy offices to a new location in San Jose.
+Leases for Campbell and Gilroy offices were not renewed.
 The facility leases include rent escalation clauses for insurance and real estate taxes.
 All leases are classified as operating leases.
-Rental expense was \$1,513,041 for the year ended June 30, 2016.
-The Center is currently negotiating a new lease at a new location for the Campbell office.
+Rental expense was \$1,586,707 for the year ended June 30, 2017.